SAP-samples/cloud-sdk-team-calendar/exercises/02-generate-odata-clients.md

 npm run generate
 ```

-Once this is completed you should find some generated code, your OData clients, in the [`src/generated`](../src/generated/).
+Once this is completed you should find your generated OData clients in the [`src/generated`](../src/generated/).
 We will use this code for OData requests to SAP S/4HANA and SAP SuccessFactors.

 ### Under the food: What does the script actually do?